barKoderSDK/barkoder-nativescript-plugin/README.md

 # Installation Guide for barKoder's Nativescript Barcode Reader SDK

-This is a guide for the barKoder [React Native Plugin](https://barkoder.com/flutter-and-react).
-Follow these simple steps below to use the barkoder-react-native package in your React project:
+This is a guide for the barKoder [NativeScript Plugin]

 ## 1. Prepare environment
 Install the dependencies and [setup your environment](https://docs.nativescript.org/setup)